 Rivers know this: there is no hurry.
 We shall get there someday.
 A.A.
 Miller

-This image was selected for permanent presence on the PhotoPlace Online Gallery for the Water 2019 Exhibition.
+Image was permanently presence on the PhotoPlace Online Gallery for the Water 2019 Exhibition.
+Website - https://photoplacegallery.com